albertov19/PolkaTools/README.md

 `importEthereum` shows the Ethereum address associated to a private key

 `verifyMessage` verifys a signed message by providing the signers public Address, the message and the signed message

+`createSR25519Acc` script to create a number of SR25519 with a given prefix, they are saved into a JSON file